tk-notes/lucas-meier-blog/content/posts/2022/04/explaining-yaos-garbled-circuits/index.md

 illustrate
 {{</todo>}}

-For our purposes, all you really know is that you can instantiate this protocol without any magic.
+For our purposes, all you really need to know is that you can instantiate this protocol without any magic.
 The details don't really matter for Garbled Circuits.
 If you're curious, I'd recommend taking a gander at [The Simplest Protocol for Oblivious Transfer](https://eprint.iacr.org/2015/267.pdf), which is one way, among many, of